 Mark also spent two years teaching adults technical skills ranging from Word and Excel to web development and programming.
 He has worked with special needs children in first and second grade, taught sixth, seventh and eighth grade digital literacy, and taught video editing to high school students.Read Full Profile

 Michelle Helmin P'19

-Linda is an accomplished horsewoman who has been riding since she was five years old.
-As a Junior rider she won the ASPCA Maclay Equitation Finals in 1983 and was the winner of the 1988 Sugarbush Grand Prix and the 2013 Fidelity Grand Prix.
+Linda Langmeier is an accomplished horsewoman who has been riding since she was five years old.
+As a Junior rider, she won the 1983 ASPCA Maclay Equitation Finals.
+Linda’s daughter, McKayla, also won the Maclay; the first mother-daughter team to earn this distinction.
+Linda was the winner of the 1988 Sugarbush Grand Prix, competed in the 1989 World Cup Finals (Tampa FL) and the 2013 Fidelity Grand Prix.
 Linda trained Emma Fletcher who won the 2019 Dover Saddlery/USEF Hunter Seat Medal Final Champion.